blackbirdsix/wordle/README.md

-This is an imitation of wordle that runs in Jupyter notebooks.
-I'm new to coding and this was submitted for my class final, so I'm not sure of the extensions of the use of my code.
-This is also my first time using github and uploading.
+This is an imitation of NYT's Wordle that can be imported in a notebook enviornment.
+Have fun!